CovenantSQL/HashStablePack/README.md

 Hash Stable Pack
 =======
 This is a code generation tool and serialization library for Calculation of Stable Hash for content.
 Basically it will generate an `MarshalHash` method which follow the MessagePack but **without the key**.

-That is the following 2 structs `MarshalHash` will produce the same bytes array:
+That is the following 2 structs with different member name

 ```go
 package person